 Heart disease and weakness: Gelsemium is especially dangerous if you have a heart problem.

-We currently have no information for GELSEMIUM Interactions.
+We currently have no information for GELSEMIUM overview.